NickMcConnell/AngbandPlus/IRONBAND-README.txt

 dice).

-5. High Perception gives you better missile hit/dam, and high Stealth gives you melee bonuses when you sneak up on a monster.
+5. High Perception gives you better missile hit/dam, and high Stealth gives you hit and damage bonuses when you hit or shoot a sleeping monster.
 High Agility increases your speed and AC.

 6. Heavy body armors now reduce your Stealth.
 Some boots can also reduce your Stealth, and some helms reduce your Perception.